 Vow

 Traces is an installation that explores female identity, lineage, and cultural inheritance.
-As a patriarchal society, we have created and perpetuated a legacy of lost identities and subservience in interpersonal relationships for women.

 The looped installation soundtrack, Eternal, portrays the story of a human life cycle.
 The soundtrack was created in collaboration with my two daughters.
 I found a recording of different heartbeats, at different tempos, providing the backdrop for the aural story.
-My older daughter Roxy created a composition that merges the heartbeat sounds with her tenor saxophone melodies and the rhythms of tap dance, which were created and recorded by my younger daughter, Sam.
+My older daughter, musician Roxy Coss, created a composition that merges the heartbeat sounds with her tenor saxophone melodies and the rhythms of tap dance, which were created and recorded by my younger daughter, Sam.
 The piece reflects on cultural influences and the physical reality of a human lifespan.
 It is a story of lineage, heritage, and familial ties, which also celebrates the female perspective and experience.

 You can hear the soundtrack here: https://soundcloud.com/marycoss/eternal